splunk/splunk-shuttl/README.md

 	$ ant test -DgotSplunk=true -DgotHadoop=true

 The script will now use your own environment variables to run the tests.
+You don't have to run with both parameters.
+You can run with either one.